Reto Berra

-Reto Berra (born 3 January 1987) is a Swiss professional ice hockey goaltender who is currently playing for HC Fribourg-Gottéron of the National League (NL).
+Reto Berra (born 3 January 1987) is a Swiss professional ice hockey player who is a goaltender for EHC Kloten of the National League (NL).
 Berra played seven seasons in Switzerland's National League A, spending time with the GCK Lions, HC Davos and SCL Tigers before joining EHC Biel in 2009, where he was the team's starting goaltender for four years.
-He was an NHL draft pick of the St. Louis Blues, selected in the fourth round of the 2006 NHL Entry Draft and was traded to the Calgary Flames, with whom he made his NHL debut in 2013–14.
-Internationally, Berra has played with the Swiss National Team on several occasions; he has appeared in two World Championships.
+He was an NHL draft pick of the St. Louis Blues, selected in the fourth round of the 2006 NHL entry draft and was traded to the Calgary Flames, with whom he made his NHL debut in 2013–14.
+Internationally, Berra has played with the Swiss national team on several occasions; he has appeared in two World Championships.
 At the 2013 tournament, he shared goaltending duties with Martin Gerber and helped lead Switzerland to a silver medal, the nation's first medal in 60 years.